 Regarding the Coronavirus and Congregation Neveh Shalom

-Note that all in-person classes, events & services are virtual or cancelled through the end of May, and could continue past that time.
+Note that almost all in-person classes, events & services are virtual or cancelled through the end of July, and could continue past that time.

 As you all know, COVID-19 is spreading throughout the country, and our community is no exception.
 We have seen communications yesterday and today from synagogues, government and medical officials, businesses, organizations and so many others.